As an Amazon Associate I earn from qualifying purchases.

 - Balsamic vinegar – The better the vinegar, the better the dressing.
 But if you’re like me and can only afford the average bottle of grocery store balsamic, you can pour double the needed amount into a pot and simmer it down by half.
 This will improve the quality and flavor of the vinegar.

 That being said, this is totally delicious without doing that.
 A balsamic reduction is a personal choice in this recipe.
 I did not do this and the salad was amazingly wonderful.

 - Oil – I used liquid-state coconut oil, but most people will enjoy olive oil here.
 Opt for a more lightly flavored oil, regardless of the type you use.

 - Italian seasoning – This is the dry herb mix found in the spice aisle at the grocery store.
 Or, you can make your own at home using this recipe.

 - Salt – I used pink Himalayan salt, but use any salt you have on hand in your kitchen.

 - Garlic granules – I used garlic granules for ease.
 But if you prefer to use fresh garlic 2 to 4 minced cloves should do the trick.
 I would sauté it slightly with the sausage before adding it to the pasta.
-(You can also use garlic powder)
+(You can use powder instead of granules if that’s what you have handy.
+Just don’t use garlic salt.)

 - Parmesan cheese – This is optional.
 I didn’t use it at all, but it would be delicious if you want to use it.
 Simply sprinkle some on as a garnish at serving.